San Francisco Heritage Sites

 DESCRIPTION: From slave to businesswoman (1814-1903) Madame Pleasant used wealth created from a boarding house and other business ventures to establish the Western Terminus of the Underground Railroad and uplift the Black business community.
 She won the lawsuit in 1864, which allowed African Americans to ride San Francisco streetcars.
 Most historians consider her the “Mother of Civil Rights in California.”
 A large disc-like plaque occupies the front location of her former home.

-ADDRESS: Southwest corner of Bush and Octavia Streets, San Francisco MAP
+ADDRESS: Southwest corner of Bush and Octavia Streets, San Francisco

 Hotel Mark Twain

 DESCRIPTION: The earliest downtown hotel to permit African Americans to stay as guests.
-In 1949, Billie Holiday stayed here while performing at other venues around town who did not permit her to sleep on the premises.
+In 1949, Billie Holiday stayed here while performing at other venues around town that did not permit her to sleep on the premises.
 Billie’s room is restored and dedicated in her honor.

-ADDRESS: 345 Taylor Street, San Francisco MAP
+ADDRESS: 345 Taylor Street, San Francisco, CA

 PHONE: 415-673-2332